Pediatric Hand Function Test

-The Minnesota Hand Function Test measures hand function using a more modern approach in line with modern society.
+The Minnesota Hand Function Test measures hand function in children using a more modern approach in line with modern society.
 The hand function test better reflects the state of interaction over older models of hand function quantification such as the Jebsen-Taylor Hand Function test.
-These tests are commonly used in evaluating the functions of the hands used in daily activities for a patient population that includes adults with neurological or other conditions that might hinder hand functions.
+These tests are commonly used in evaluating the functions of the hands used in daily activities for a patient population with neurological or other conditions that might hinder hand functions.

 Hand Function Tasks